 2. Qualify the caller and listen to the response

 Establish the caller’s requirements and take their contact details before going any further.
-This will ensure you have the opportunity to follow-up the enquiry and don’t lose a potential new customer.
+This will ensure you can follow-up the enquiry.
 If the caller asks for a particular service or product you don’t sell, open up the conversation and find out a little more about them.
-It may be that you don’t sell the product or service they asked for but you could sell them into the products and services you have on offer.
+You might be able to sway them to interest in the products and services you do have.

 3. Think about your tone of voice

-If you are busy when a call comes in, try to relax and take time with the call.
-You may have a million other things to do that day but every call should be taken in the same way.
-The customer has taken the time to call you and may buy from you; don’t put them off with a rushed or hassled tone of voice.
-Stop what you are doing, turn away from your PC and take the call calmly and professionally.
+If you are busy when a call comes in, remember that people can hear a smile.
+The prospect has called you to buy something.
+They’re important.
+Don’t put them off with a rushed or hassled tone of voice.
+Stop what you are doing, turn away from your work and take the call calmly and professionally.
 You will be guaranteed a better outcome.

-Use call recording to listen to your tone of voice.
+Again, call recording helps you to listen to your tone of voice.

 6. Make every caller feel important